nais/doc/docs/security/auth/azure-ad/sidecar.md

 [OpenID Connect Authorization Code Flow as specified by Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).

 If the user successfully completed the login flow, a session is established with the sidecar.
-All requests that are forwarded to the application container will now contain an `Authorization` header with the user's `access_token` from ID-porten, in addition to an `X-Wonderwall-ID-Token` header which contains the `id_token`.
+All requests that are forwarded to the application container will now contain an `Authorization` header with the user's `access_token` from Azure AD, in addition to an `X-Wonderwall-ID-Token` header which contains the `id_token`.

 ```